MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-result-sources-for-search.md

 An example of a pre-configured result source is "Local Video Results".
 This result source specifies the local SharePoint search index as the provider and "Local SharePoint" as the protocol, and it has a query transform that specifies that it will return only files that have file extensions that correspond to videos, such as MP4.
 The "Local Video Results" result source is used by the Videos search experience, or search vertical, on the default enterprise Search Center results page.

-The following screen shot shows the four search experiences that are available on a default enterprise Search Center results page.
+The following screenshot shows the four search experiences that are available on a default enterprise Search Center results page.
 The user can choose one of these search experiences before submitting a query from the search box.

 ![enterprise Search Center default search experiences](../media/Videos_search_experience.gif)